 Go make some babies, young people!
 But wait, before you go procreate, let’s see what else is lurking behind the numbers.

-Raising Kids: Daycare and nannies are sooo expensive!
+True Cost of Raising Kids: Daycare and nannies are sooo expensive!

 We ran into this ourselves.
 I won’t be ready to retire until after the kids have started public school, but at least Mrs. Cubert’s work schedule allowed us to minimize child care hours to about 30 per week.
 The US Ag Department figures that child care will cost you $37,378 per child.
 Again, with two, that’s a pretty big figure of $74,756.